 Wisconsin’s Violence Against Women with Disabilities and Deaf Women Project

-Disability Rights Wisconsin continues in its seventh year of collaboration with the Wisconsin Coalition Against Domestic Violence (WCADV) and Wisconsin Coalition Against Sexual Assault (WCASA) to address domestic and sexual violence against women with disabilities and Deaf/deaf women.
+Disability Rights Wisconsin continues in its seventh year of collaboration with the End Domestic Abuse Wisconsin and Wisconsin Coalition Against Sexual Assault (WCASA) to address domestic and sexual violence against women with disabilities and Deaf/deaf women.
 Through a federal grant funded through the Office on Violence Against Women, U.S. Department of Justice, our statewide organizations have joined together to promote our collaborative vision:

 Women with disabilities and deaf/Deaf women who experience sexual assault and/or domestic violence will be supported by people who have actively prepared for access and who think about the meaning of respect one woman at a time.

 Throughout these seven years, we have sought to ensure that the objectives and activities of this Project continue to be centered around:

 - the distinctive dynamics of domestic violence (DV), sexual assault (SA) and stalking against women with disabilities,

 - the paramount importance of victim safety in all of its undertakings,

 - the necessity for appropriate and effective services to women victims with disabilities, and